Evolution: The Origin of Species: Extinction and draw phase

-At the beginning of this phase all animals which are not fully fed are put into corresponding player's discard piles, along with their traits, and all the pairwise traits associated with them.
-Each player has its own discard pile.
-The cards are put into a discard pile with lizard face facing up.
-Players can look at cards in their own discard pile but not ones in piles of other players.
+At the beginning of this phase, all animals which are not fully fed are put into their players' discard piles, along with their traits, and all the pairwise traits associated with them.
+Each player has their own discard pile.
+The cards are put into a discard pile with the lizard face facing up.
+Players can look at cards in their own discard pile but not at ones in the piles of other players.

 Then the first player deals new cards : one at a time in order, beginning from the first player.
 Each player gets in total the following number of cards: 1 + the number of survived animals belonging to the player.
-If player hasn't any animals and cards in his hand then they take 6 cards from the deck during this phase.
-If the deck is empty it's possible that one or more players get fewer cards then they are due.
+If a player doesn't have any animals or cards in their hand, then they take 6 cards from the deck during this phase.
+If the deck is empty, it's possible that one or more players get fewer cards then they are due.

-After that all food tokens except fat tokens are removed from the cards and set aside.
-The new turn stars with the development phase; the role of first player passes clockwise from the first player of previous turn.
+After that, all food tokens except fat tokens are removed from the cards and set aside.
+The new turn starts with the development phase; the role of the first player passes clockwise from the first player of the previous turn.

-End of the game
+The end of the game

-After the deck is empty the last turn begins.
-After the extinction phase of the last turn the victory points are counted.
+After the deck is empty, the last turn begins.
+After the extinction phase of the previous turn, the victory points are counted.
 Each player is awarded victory points as follows: